emilyyaklich/final-project/README.md

 I would like to thank Dr. Martin Skarzinski for instructing the course and providing helpful feedback on the project.

 ## License
-The code in this repository is released under the [MIT license](LICENSE-CODE).
-Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).
+The code in this repository is released under the MIT license.